ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-11-power-reduction.md

 ## Secant, Cosecant, and Cotangent

-There are no half angle formulas for these functions other than just taking the reciprocal of the above identities.
+There are no power reduction formulas for these functions other than just taking the reciprocal of the above identities.